IgorTodorovskiIBM/blog/_posts/2025-07-04-speed-up-with-ccache.md

 ### Managing and Monitoring Your Cache

-Using `ccache` is great, but knowing how to manage it is even better.
+Using `ccache` is great, but knowing how to manage is also critical.

 * **Checking Statistics:** To see how effective `ccache` is, use the `-s` flag.
 It provides a human-readable summary of cache hits, misses, cache size, and more.
     ```bash